Newly Admitted students: check out our New Student Info site.

-Work Study begins the first day of classes and continues through the last day of exams during each Fall and Spring semester.
-Winter and Summer employment is available on a limited basis; you can request a review to check your eligibility through askSFS.
-Once your request has been reviewed, you will be notified by email of your eligibility.
-Students who plan to start employment before the first day of classes, or continue working after the last day of exams, should discuss this with their department.
+Work-study begins the first day of classes and continues through the last day of exams during each Fall and Spring Semester.
+Winter and Summer employment is available on a limited basis; students can request a review to check eligibility at askSFS.

-The minimum wage you will earn per hour is $7.25.
+The minimum wage students will earn per hour is $8.25.
 However, actual wage rates will vary and are determined by the department with which you are employed.
 It is recommended that you do not work over 20 hours per week.
 At no time should a student work more than 8 hours per day or during scheduled class sessions.